Book by end of October & save £10pp

 Rome Italian Language School Trips & Tours

 This classical city offers a wealth of educational visits and attractions for pupils to explore together during an Italian language study tour.
-NST has been providing school trips to Rome for many years and can provide an itinerary that meets your cultural and Italian language requirements.
+NST has been providing school trips to Rome and Italy for many years and can provide an itinerary that meets your cultural and Italian language requirements.